ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 In a config file, the unit column is a form of attribute column.
 This means it is similar to configure, sharing all of the attribute column’s configuration options, but with some additional options unique to units.

 When defining a new unit, the details are specified in the `values` field as another dictionary, after the type of the column is declared as a unit.
 The contents entered within the values dictionary must at least be a label, acting as the title of the unit, and optionally a description.
+Note that this only applies if the new unit is being created without the use of the `from_existing` field.
+If that field is being used, then no label or description is required.

 When defining a column using an existing unit definition, the `from_existing` field is used within the values dictionary.
 Enter a URI of the resource being used as the value into the `from_existing` field to create the definition.

-The way the unit is used in the data set, such as the amounts being displayed, can determine whether a `scaling_factor` field should be used.
+The way the unit is used in the data set, such as the way amounts are being displayed, or how things are being counted, can determine whether a `scaling_factor` field should be used.
 Using the scaling factor means a new unit is being defined using the `from_existing` field's value as a base, and altering it so the measurements made are scaled as specified in a base 10 expression.
 For example, a unit defined with an existing base of Pounds Sterling, could be given a scaling factor of 1000000 to create the unit "Millions of Pounds Sterling" (where 1 would mean 1 million pounds.)

 TODO: Improve si_scaling_factor description
 Another optional form of scaling that can be applied to units in column definitions is `si_scaling_factor`.
 The purpose of this field in the values dictionary is to relate scaled units to other units that are related, creating consistency within their scale.
 Most of the units that are related in this sense are already defined.
 Note that this is an advanced feature and can safely be ignored if not needed.